Whether it’s summer, fall, winter, or spring – there are plenty of things to do with kids in RVA.

 - Busch Gardens Williamsburg: Just a short jump down the interstate and you’re at Busch Gardens where the fun takes you to far-away lands.
 Attractions include rides, roller coasters and exciting shows – and don’t miss the incredible food and beverages.
 Water Country USA is 3 miles down the road.
-Check website for special holiday events and pricing.
+Check website for special holiday events, like the ever popular Christmas Town, and pricing.

 - Chesterfield County Museum & Jail.
 Built as a replica of the county’s 1750 Courthouse, the museum is located directly behind the historic 1917 courthouse.
 The Old Jail, adjacent to the museum, was built in 1892 and housed prisoners for 70 years.
 A Civil War Trails sign is located nearby which describes the April 1865 retreat from Petersburg through the county by Robert E. Lee’s Confederate Army.
 Free admission.

 - Children’s Museum of Richmond (CMoR): A fantastic place for kids to play and let their imagination run wild!
-Plenty of fun at the Richmond city main locations as well as Short Pump, Chesterfield and Fredericksburg, VA!
+Plenty of fun at the Richmond city main locations as well as Chesterfield location.
 Annual membership or daily entrance fees available.

 - Hadad’s Lake is a warm weather center of aquatic fun with Rope swings, floating trampoline, launch tower, horseshoes, volleyball, paddleboats and miniature golf.
 May to September.